Analytical Chemistry: Understanding the Combustion Mechanisms of Synthetic Home Furnishings

 The ways in which furniture, textiles, flooring and other construction materials decompose during a house fire varies from item to item.
 Underlying molecular differences lead to variations in how fast the furnishings burn, the chemicals released while burning, and if the material is inherently able to reduce itself from a flame to a smolder.

 Understanding these differences can tell us so much about the severity of a fire and the toxicity of pyrolysis and combustion byproducts.
-Post-doctoral researcher, Mahsa Lotfi Marchoubeh, is hard at work in UL’s Fire Safety Research Institute (FSRI) Columbia, MD, laboratory to understand the mechanisms by which these compounds burn and the consequential products of combustion.
+Post-doctoral researcher, Mahsa Lotfi Marchoubeh, is hard at work in the Fire Safety Research Institute (FSRI), part of UL Research Institutes Columbia, MD, laboratory to understand the mechanisms by which these compounds burn and the consequential products of combustion.
 Her research on FSRI’s Thermal Decomposition of Materials project may ultimately result in changes to standards or codes in relation to the materials that may be used for a variety of home furnishing applications.

 In traditional mid-century homes, furnishings were made of natural materials such as cotton, which is a cellulous natural polymer with strong chemical bonds and minimal flammability.
 The synthetic materials found in modern furnishings, such as polyurethane, behave differently in a fire.
 Synthetics, derived from petroleum, have weaker bonds and lower combustion energy and as a result, they are more flammable and release more energy as they burn.
 Composed primarily of complex molecules, synthetics produce toxic byproducts that are potentially hazardous for human health and the environment.